EmoVerse: Exploring Multimodal Large Language Models for Sentiment and Emotion Understanding: Affective Multitask Dataset

 In the ERI task, we input the video into the Internvl2-8B \footnote{\href{https://huggingface.co/OpenGVLab/InternVL2-8B}{https://huggingface.co/OpenGVLab/InternVL2-8B}} model to generate detailed descriptions of both the characters and the scene.
 These descriptions allow the model to analyze emotional causes by considering facial expressions, speech, and environmental context.
 Finally, we use the LLaMA 3.1-8B \footnote{\href{https://github.com/meta-llama/llama3}{https://github.com/meta-llama/llama3}} model to infer the underlying causes of the characters’ emotions by synthesizing the character and scene descriptions.

-We perform a thorough preprocessing and quality control process on the raw data from the three datasets, systematically eliminating problematic or noisy data.
-Simultaneously, we conduct a manual curation of high-quality samples, following the aforementioned methodology.
-This involves refining the dataset to ensure accuracy and consistency, while extracting the necessary labels for FER and ERI.
-The final dataset, after this meticulous refinement, is outlined in Table \ref{tab:emt_dataset}, including the number of tasks per category.
-Note that each data sample can be associated with multiple tasks.
-Table \ref{tab:emt_dataset} below breaks down the number of tasks that can be used.
+We conduct a comprehensive preprocessing and quality control procedure on the raw data from the three datasets, systematically removing problematic or noisy samples.
+In parallel, we manually curate high-quality samples according to the methodology described above.
+The final refined dataset, detailed in Table \ref{tab:amt_dataset}, includes the number of tasks per category.
+It is important to note that each data sample may be associated with a varying number of tasks.
+Table \ref{tab:amt_dataset} provides a detailed breakdown of the tasks available for each category.

 Additionally, we transform the dataset into a structured format, which includes three key elements: query, response, and images/videos.
 This format facilitates the instruction tuning of MLLMs.